Plans for section two of new sea wall to protect the railway for passengers and the people of Dawlish

 We believe the option we are proposing – a new, taller sea wall with high-level promenade – offers the best solution between the Coastguards and Colonnades breakwaters.

-There are a number of varied engineering challenges along this 415m stretch, including the Grade II listed Dawlish station building; Dawlish Water stilling basin, where the runs out into the sea; and the town gateway.
+There are a number of varied engineering challenges along this 415m stretch, including the Grade II listed Dawlish station building; Dawlish Water stilling basin, where the stream runs out into the sea; and the town gateway.

 We undertook a full option-selection process, which considered a series of potential solutions.
 These included combinations of the following to deliver the required resilience: